 What are Middle Market Investment Banks?

 Middle market investment banks are financial institutions or intermediaries that deal mostly with mid-market firms, specifically for raising debt or equity capital as well as mergers and acquisitions.
 Middle market firms are mid-size businesses having annual revenues from $10M up to $500M and 100 to 2000 employees.
 Some of the most well known middle market investment banks are Robert W. Baird, Piper Jaffray & Co, Needham & Co, and Stifel Financial Corp.

 Criteria for Middle Market Investment Banks

 A middle market investment bank is one of the broader categories under investment banking operations.
 The other categories are bulge bracket banks and boutique banks.

-- Deal size – size of dealings or transactions with mid-market firms range from $10M to $500M
+- Deal size – Deals or transactions with mid-market firms generally range from $10M to $500M

 How are Middle Market Investment Banks Classified?

-- Single-industry specialists – focus their services on one industry of middle market companies, such as: real estate, healthcare, consumer products, and retail services.
-Example is Brown Gibbons Lang & Co.
+- Single-industry specialists – Focus their services on middle market companies within a single industry, such as real estate management companies or retail stores.
+May also be sector-specific rather than industry-specific – e.g., healthcare, consumer products.
+An example is Brown Gibbons Lang & Co.

 List of Middle Market Investment Banks

 Middle market investment banks interact with middle market firms with annual revenue of less than $1B and a deal size of less than $500M.

-- William Blair & Co. – provides a range of financial services such as equity research and brokerage, asset management, private equity, and investment banking.
+- William Blair & Co. – provides a range of financial services such as equity research and brokerage services, asset management, private equity, and investment banking.
 Focus is spread across various market sectors, such as financial services, technology, healthcare, energy, and retail.

 - Robert W. Baird & Co. – an employee-owned investment banking firm with 3,100 professionals.
 Offers its services to a variety of companies in the healthcare, real estate, technology, consumer, energy distribution, and energy and industrial technology sectors.

 - Houlihan Lokey – recognized globally as an advisory-focused firm and as one of the best middle market investment banks.
 Services include financial restructuring, corporate finance, and financial advisory services related to mergers and acquisitions.

 - Lincoln International – considered as an elite institution with multiple offices located around the world.
 Known for its aggressive approach to merger and acquisition services.